SillyTavern/Extension-VRM/README.md

 ### Global Settings

 1. **Enabled**:
-   - Enable this checkbox to activate the extension, allowing your vrm model to interact within SillyTavern.
+   - Enable this checkbox to activate the extension, allowing your VRM model to interact within SillyTavern.
    - You can disable the extension if you want to use normal sprites only.

 2. **Look at camera**:
-   - Enable this checkbox to make the vrm model eyes look at the camera.
+   - Enable this checkbox to make the VRM model eyes look at the camera.

 3. **Blink**:
-   - Enable this checkbox to make the vrm model eyes blink at random intervals.
+   - Enable this checkbox to make the VRM model eyes blink at random intervals.
 Model expressions should define properly blinking weight property otherwize model can blink with closed eyes for example, if that happens either:
     - correct the model if you have the .vroid file
     - don't use that incorrect face experession
     - disable blinking completly with this checkbox

 4. **TTS ip sync**
-    - Enable this checkbox to have the vrm mouth movement follow the sound of your TTS when it's played.
+    - Enable this checkbox to have the VRM mouth movement follow the sound of your TTS when it's played.
 Only work with TTS whose sound is played by Sillytavern itself like XTTS (not in streaming mode).
 If disabled, mouth will be animated according to the message text length when a new character message is received.

 5. **Auto-send Interaction**:
    - Enable this checkbox to automatically trigger character interactions when you click on areas with mapped messages (refer to the hit areas section for details).